-1. Effective July 7, 2018 all unit members (employees of record as of March 19, 2019) shall receive the following uniform allowance:

-\$1,500 per year (paid at \$57.69 per pay period)

-PERS Reporting of Uniform Allowance - The City shall report to the California Public Employees' Retirement System (CalPERS) the uniform allowance for each sworn and civilian classification as special compensation in accordance with Title 2, California Code of Regulation, Section 571(a)(5).
-Notwithstanding the previous sentence, for "new members" as defined by the Public Employees' Pension Reform Act of 2013, the uniform allowance will not be reported as compensation earnable to CalPERS.

-- 2. It is also understood that sworn personnel assigned to plain clothes assignments may use uniform allowance for civilian attire used in the course of duty so long as the Chief of Police or his/her designee approves the type of civilian attire. - 3.
-Employees are not eligible for a clothing allowance unless they have completed twelve (12) months of full-time employment with the City. - 4.
+- 1. Effective July 7, 2018 all unit members (employees of record as of March 19, 2019) shall receive the following uniform allowance: - \$1,500 per year (paid at \$57.69 per pay period) - PERS Reporting of Uniform Allowance The City shall report to the California Public Employees' Retirement System (CalPERS) the uniform allowance for each sworn and civilian classification as special compensation in accordance with Title 2, California Code of Regulation, Section 571(a)(5).
+Notwithstanding the previous sentence, for "new members" as defined by the Public Employees' Pension Reform Act of 2013, the uniform allowance will not be reported as compensation earnable to CalPERS. - 2.
+It is also understood that sworn personnel assigned to plain clothes assignments may use uniform allowance for civilian attire used in the course of duty so long as the Chief of Police or his/her designee approves the type of civilian attire.

+- 3. Employees are not eligible for a clothing allowance unless they have completed twelve (12) months of fulltime employment with the City as a member of PAC. - a.
+The parties agree that any Police Records Clerks hired prior to July 1, 2024, shall be grandfathered and begin receiving uniform allowance pay in accordance to Section 22.2(A)(1).
+For all Police Records Clerks hired after July 1, 2024 must meet the twelve (12) months of fulltime employment with the City as a member of PAC. - 4.
 It is understood that non-sworn personnel may no longer be required to wear uniforms, depending on assignments, at the City's option.
 In such discontinued situations no clothing allowance will be provided. - 5.
 Employees do not need to submit receipts to receive their annual uniform allowance.

-B. USUAL WEAR AND TEAR
+22.3.
+USUAL WEAR AND TEAR